Keats/tera/docs/content/_index.md

 Notice how to get arguments from the `Kwargs` instance.
 Missing arguments and type mismatch are handled automatically for you and will report the error properly without you having to do any work.
-See the docs.rs documentation for more details.
+See the docs.rs documentation for more details or look at some examples in [tera-contrib](https://github.com/Keats/tera/tree/master/tera-contrib/src).

 ## Template